 The soil is Urrbrae Fine Sandy Loam.
 The pH ranges from 5.7 at the surface, to neutral at 75 cm, to 8.6 at 90 – 175 cm depth.
 The climate is virtually frost free with a rainfall of 625 mm, mainly in winter, followed by a hot dry summer.
 Initially, all trees were irrigated throughout summer, but since 1960 trees are watered only for a few years until established.

-From the outset the experimental value of the Arboretum was recognised and records have been kept of growth, flowering and fruiting.
-All the trees are labelled and mapped and the data stored electronically.
+From the outset, the experimental value of the Arboretum was recognised and records have been kept of growth, flowering and fruiting.
+All the trees are labelled and mapped and the data is stored electronically.

 The Waite Arboretum oak collection